AnnaKu32/AnnaKu32/README.md

 ## Hi there 👋

-- 🔭 I'm currently learning how to do CTFs
+🚩 I'm currently doing CTFs on TryHackMe

+🌿 I'm developing an app for my plants